Operator-Eurymedon/We.ekHack-Code-Compilation/sampleProblemSet/README.md

 <div align="center">

-  # Sample problem sets will be used to practice using Github.
+  # Sample Problem Sets here will be used to Practice using Github.

 </div>